 Matches normally finish just before 5pm on a Saturday and at 9.45pm on a Tuesday and then there is usually a big rush to leave the stadium as people head back either to their cars, to the train station or bus stops.

-You can avoid the rush by heading into our fans' bar, Crossbars, after the game.
+You can avoid the rush by heading into our Fans' Bar, after the game.
 Access to the fans' bar can be gained behind the North Stand and entry is free to all season ticket holders and supporters with home match tickets.

 Traditions – singing your heart out!